Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

    * VS Code is the primary development environment.
 Developers write code, debug issues, and use extensions for React, Tailwind, and Firebase to speed up development.
   ## Lucidchart:
    * Used during the planning phase to create wireframes, database schemas, and user flow diagrams.Provides a clear blueprint for developers, reducing confusion during implementation.
-  ## ClickUp:
-   * ClickUp is the team’s project management tool.Tasks from the Work Breakdown Structure (WBS) are tracked here, ensuring clear assignments and deadlines.